KevinFocke/SudokuSolver/README.md

 This algorithm could be further improved by persisting the possibilities per field and avoiding linear search on the possArray.
 However, this would require more space and add unneeded complexity into the program.

+### robustBacktrackAlgo

-2. robustBacktrackAlgo: Find numbers using robustAlgo.
+Description: Find numbers using robustAlgo.
 If no further numbers are found, find the most constrained box with >= 1 available fields.
 Within this field, try each possibility by recursively calling robustBacktrackAlgo until a solution is found.
 If the possibilities are exhausted & the sudoku remains unsolved, backtrack to an earlier version & try other possibilities.

 Pros:
 - Can find all solutions because it exhaustively explores the search space